Red Rooster: Beginnings (19721981)

+Between about the mid-1980s and 1995, Red Rooster replaced its rotisserie ovens with combi ovens, which reduced the cook time from 1½ hours to 55 minutes.
+Despite that change, Red Rooster continues to sell "rotisserie-style chicken" at its outlets.

+Modern era (2003)

 In 2002, Red Rooster was purchased by Western Australian company Australian Fast Foods, which owned the competing Chicken Treat fast food chain.
 In 2007, both chains were sold for $180 million to a consortium formed by the management and Quadrant Private Equity.

 In 2009, the Red Rooster chain in New Zealand closed its stores.
-The first New Zealand outlet, in Takanini had opened in December 2004.
+The first New Zealand outlet, in Takanini, had opened in December 2004.

 In 2010, Red Rooster changed company-owned stores to franchises.
 In 2011, Quadrant Private Equity sold parent company Quick Service Restaurant Holdings (later renamed Craveable Brands) to Archer Capital.

+At some point prior to 2012, Red Rooster dropped its "famous Hawaiian Pack" from its menu.
+That year, the company reinstated the Hawaiian Pack, and also its Chicken Cheese and Bacon Burger, after running a social media campaign inviting customers to vote for their favourites.
+Two years later, in 2014, Red Rooster conducted a second phase of the campaign, during which customers were asked to vote between the two meals with the winner to stay on the menu permanently.
+By early 2018, the Classic Tropicana, which had a second pineapple fritter instead of the banana fritter, had replaced the Hawaiian Pack.
+As of 2025, the Classic Tropicana, in turn, had been replaced by the Trop Box, also with pineapple but no banana.